tidalcycles/tidalcycles.github.io/_functions/pattern_transformers/zoom.md

 zoom :: Arc -> Pattern a -> Pattern a
 ~~~~

-Plays a portion of a pattern, specified by a beginning and end arc of time.
+Plays a portion of a pattern, specified by the beginning and end of a time span (known as an 'arc').
 The new resulting pattern is played over the time period of the original pattern:

 ~~~~ haskell